Strauman/tikzNN/README.md

 # tikzNN
-TikZ code of feed forward neural network
+TikZ code of feed forward neural network.
+See the example file for an example.